jordshub/Module-1-Challenge-Code-Refactor/README.md

 ## Description

 It is essential for a codebase to be functional, clean, concise and well commented when possible.
 This is not only good for the user experience but also the developer.
-Through this challenge I learned the importance of attention to detail when coding, how certain CSS elements behave when altered and also the importance of accesibility.
+Through this challenge I learned the importance of attention to detail when coding, how certain CSS elements behave when altered and also the importance of accessibility.

 ## Usage